FRC4186/frc-software/README.md

-frc2014sw
+frc3061sw
 =========

-Software for the FRC 2014 Season
+The software for FRC Team 3061, written in LabVIEW.